 I am now left wondering if that should be applied to all future mortgage applicants.

-Education is a major key to success in any undertaking, and finances is no exception.
+Education is a major key to success in any undertaking, and finances are no exception.

 The problem is that many first-time homebuyers think that they only have to pay the mortgage payments, along with the regular set of bills such as utility bills, food delivery service, cable television, and phone just like they did when they were renting.

 Unfortunately, things like insurance, upkeep, homeowners association dues (again, depending on the region), property taxes, special assessments, etc do not even cross the minds of many first-timers.

 The point of the homeowner’s course was to make aware all of the applicants in an effort to prevent them from getting in over their heads with these unplanned or unforeseen costs related to homeownership.

 Granted, not all people are ignorant to these facts, but it is always better to be safe than sorry.

 All drivers are required to take exams, both theoretical as well as practical before being licensed.